 Representing Your Teaching Summer Intensives

-On Day 4, we will be working on the diversity statement, which represents your contributions and commitment to diversity and inclusion in teaching as well as in research.
+On Thursday, July 9, we will be working on the diversity statement, an increasingly common element of the academic job application that represents your contributions and commitment to diversity and inclusion in teaching as well as in research.
 Register

 For questions, please contact the CTL Graduate Student Programs and Services staff at CTLgrads@columbia.edu.